maxim729467/camera-sabotage-detector/README.md

   - Frame-to-frame comparison
   - Change score calculation

+## System Requirements

+- OpenCV 4.x must be installed on your system
+  - On macOS: `brew install opencv`
+  - On Linux: `sudo apt-get install libopencv-dev` (Ubuntu/Debian)
+- Node.js 14.x or higher
+- Native dependencies (will be installed automatically)

+## Platform Compatibility

+This package has been tested and is supported on:

+- macOS (Intel and Apple Silicon)
+- Linux (Ubuntu/Debian)

+Windows support is not currently available.

 ## Installation

 ```bash
 npm install camera-sabotage-detector
 ```

-## Requirements

-- Node.js 14.x or higher
-- Native dependencies (will be installed automatically)

 ## Usage